$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Acknowledgements

 \section{Acknowledgements}

-P.Z and T.L.H. thank A. Alexandradinata for launching this project, and thank A. Alexandradinata and Tomáš Bzdušek for insightful discussions.
+P.Z, A.A, and T.L.H. thank Tomáš Bzdušek for insightful discussions.
 P.Z and T.L.H. thank the US Office of Naval Research (ONR) Multidisciplinary University Research Initiative (MURI) grant N00014-20- 1-2325 on Robust Photonic Materials with High-Order Topological Protection for support.

-\beginsupplement \begin{widetext}
+\begin{widetext}